Stella’s Carpet –

 Lucy is a member of the Writers’ Union of Canada.
 She has published short stories in Ireland, the UK, the United States and Canada.
 Black is also the author of a collection of short fiction, The Marzipan Fruit Basket (Inanna Publications, June 2017).
 Eleanor Courtown, a work of historical fiction, was released by Seraphim Editions in October 2017.
 She lives with her husband in a small town near Toronto.

-Follow Lucy E. M. Black on Facebook for news, updates and more!
+Follow Lucy E. M. Black on Social Media for updates & more!

 The Marzipan Fruit Basket